-Lottie Moss Flaunts Ample Bust In A Smoking Hot Denim Bodysuit
+Lottie Moss Flaunts Ample Bust In A Smoking-Hot Denim Bodysuit

 Lottie Moss took a page out of her big sister, Kate Moss’s, book when she posed like a pro for a series of sexy snaps.
 The triple-photo update was shared on Instagram on September 15, and it’s garnering rave reviews from her 307,000 fans.

 The first photo in the feed captured Lottie posed in the corner of the frame.
-She held her cell phone on one hand and placed the opposite on her hip as she gazed into the screen, ensuring she grabbed the perfect angle.
+She held her cellphone on one hand and placed the opposite on her hip as she gazed into the screen, ensuring she grabbed the perfect angle.
 She appeared to be in a bedroom where she stood in front of a bed that was decorated with crisp white linens.
-Also visible in the area was a makeup vanity, chair, and picture of a purple flower was hung above the desk.
+Also visible in the area was a makeup vanity and chair as well as a picture of a purple flower hanging above the desk.

 Lottie looked smoking hot in a bodysuit from Jaded London that clung tightly to her body, highlighting her itty-bitty waist and hourglass curves.
 It had a collared neck and no sleeves that drew more attention to her slender arms.
-Lottie wore the top of the garment unzippered past her chest, and the plunging neckline showcased her ample bust.
+Lottie unzipped the top of the garment past her chest, and the plunging neckline showcased her ample bust.
 The right side of the garment was constructed of a darker denim fabric while the left was a light wash.
 The bodysuit also had a few thick seams that ran vertically and further accentuated her tiny figure.

 The second image in the set offered a fuller look of Lottie’s ensemble, including its tight pant legs that clung to her thighs.
 The snap also featured a better view of the bedroom, including a few decorative pillows and a blue-cushioned headboard.